lurxdel/SmartShoppers/README.md

 ## Guide To Run
 To run the system locally, do the following.
 > - **Clone this repository** or download it as a **ZIP file.**
-> - When Cloning the repository, run these commands.
+> - When cloning the repository, run these commands.

 1. First, do the following commands:
-   - In your terminal:
+   > In your terminal:
     ```bash
     composer install
     cp .env.example .env